AppleCommander/applecommander.github.io/docs/index.md

 ## Capabilities

-AppleCommander is currently able to read and display information about disk images, export files of various types, create disk images, import files into disk images, and has a rudimentary compiler.
-AppleCommander incorporates support for [cc65](https://cc65.github.io/), an improved command-line tool, and even an Ant interface.
+AppleCommander is currently able to read and display information about disk images, export files of various types, create disk images, and import files into disk images.
+AppleCommander incorporates support for AppleSingle archives (useful for [cc65](https://cc65.github.io/) toolchains), an improved command-line tool, and even an Ant interface.

 ### Disk image organizations